marresaburke/tracking_Louisville_crime/READMe.md

-## Dataset Title: Tracking Louisville Crime
+# Dataset Title: Tracking Louisville Crime

 Data Journalist: Marresa Burke (502)379-9365, marresa.burke@wave3.com

 File Naming Convention: `Agency_SummarizationOfDataSet_YearRange.csv` This name system identifies the agency where the data came from, general information  the set contains and the time period.

 ## Instructions:
     1. Clone the repo to your machine.
-    1. Create a virtual environment and install the packages in the `requirements.txt` file (instructions below).
+    2. Create a virtual environment and install the packages in the `requirements.txt`(instructions below).
-    1. Run the python file. `python youthcrimes.py`
+    3. Run the python file. `python3 youthcrimes.py`

 ## Virtual Environment:
     1. After you've cloned the repository to your computer, navigate to your folder in git/Terminal.
     2. Create a virtual environment in the project folder. `python3 -m venv venv`
     3. Activate the virtual environment. `source venv/bin/activate`